exoplatform/exo-documentation/docs/GettingStarted.rst

    Introduction to widget blocks that come with the Digital Workplace.

  * :ref:`Settings <Settings>`
-   Instructions on how to configure the UI language, Timezone, notifications and password of eXo Platform.
+   Instructions on how to configure your UI language, Timezone, notifications and password.

 After signing in your account successfully, you are redirected to the **Digital Workplace** homepage, the starting point for exploring eXo Platform.